Kyoto City Bus

 The City bus is the most commonly used transportation in Kyoto.
 It’s convenient for the locals to commute and for tourist to visit almost all major temples and shrines in the city.
-With the All-day Pass which is only 500 yen, you can take buses as many times as you need in a day.
+With the One-day Pass which is only 500 yen, you can take buses as many times as you need in a day.
+Without the Pass, you pay 230 yen each time.

 Preparations : The bus route map is necessary to find the line you are taking from a hundred or more buses.
 It’s available at their ticket counters of the major City subway stations, or PDF can be download at their website.
 The Pass is available from a driver on a bus.
 But it doesn’t come with a map and sometimes a driver sells out all Passes of the day.